North Wales Coast electrification cautiously welcomed by Growth Track 360

 360 Logo // Credit: Growth Track 360

-Growth Track 360 has given a cautious welcome to the UK government’s commitment to electrify the North Coast Main Line (NWCML), while expressing bitter disappointment at the cancellation of HS2 north of Birmingham and warning that significant infrastructure work needs to be done to make the case for electrification.
+Growth Track 360 has given a cautious welcome to the UK government’s commitment to electrify the North Wales Coast Main Line (NWCML), while expressing bitter disappointment at the cancellation of HS2 north of Birmingham and warning that significant infrastructure work needs to be done to make the case for electrification.

 The Department for Transport (DfT) document ‘Network North: Transforming British Transport’ sets out plans to fund the electrification, but only by abandoning the unstarted sections of the HS2 rail project.
 Prime Minister Rishi Sunak mentioned MWCML electrification in his speech to Conservative Party Conference on 4 October.

 NWCML electrification is one of Growth Track 360’s long-term strategic objectives.
-It will enable fully electric train services to run from North Wales and Chester to London and .
+It will enable fully electric train services to run from North Wales and to London and .

 However, it wants that there is substantial work to be done to improve rail infrastructure in order to make a compelling business case for electrification, including: